Memory-Dominated Quantum Criticality as a Universal Route to High-Temperature Superconductivity: Appendix A: Relaxation-rate spectra as the fundamental dynamical basis of collective dynamics

 \section{Appendix A: Relaxation-rate spectra as the fundamental dynamical basis of collective dynamics}

 In conventional quantum many-body theory, collective behavior is often organized in terms of energy eigenmodes of an underlying Hamiltonian,

 with dynamical response expressed through oscillatory Fourier components at frequencies set by energy differences.
-This viewpoint is natural for closed systems whose dynamics is unitary and time-reversal invariant, and it emphasizes stationary states and conservative motion.

-However, energy eigenmodes provide only a special organizing basis.
-In generic interacting settings---especially in open, driven, or internally coarse-grained systems---the physically relevant long-time organization is not set by Hamiltonian energies but by the \emph{stability spectrum} of the effective dynamical generator.
-In this work, the central spectral object is therefore the distribution of \emph{relaxation rates} governing irreversible decay and memory.
+However, this description represents a special limit.
+In generic interacting systems, particularly in the presence of dissipation, coarse-graining, or environmental coupling, the long-time dynamics is governed not by energy eigenmodes but by the spectrum of the dynamical generator that controls relaxation.
+This structure is most naturally formulated in terms of the Liouvillian operator.